 We had the second flat tyre on our way home.
-Apparently the new tyre was made in Malaysia, not destined to last.
+Apparently (according to a kind Malaysia truck driver) the new tyre was made in Malaysia, therefore not destined to last.

 I tried using the motorway help phone.
 I was wondering what to do next after five minutes of listening to “Please hold the line” when a kind truck driver stopped.
 He offered to take us and our moto to the next town to have the tyre replaced.
 With a tyre made in Vietnam.
 RM5 cheaper but better quality, so we’re told.

 Eat, drink, pray and visit museums in Malacca, Malaysia

 The food in Malacca is fabulous.
 The tandoori chicken and naan bread at Pak Putra is sensational.

 The Portuguese chicken dish at Eleven Bistro was delicious.

 Also I discovered why everyone raves about Malacca’s famous chicken rice balls and steamed chicken.
 Yum.

 Buying wine was a bit tricky, but we managed.
 On the first night we found a supermarket selling reasonably priced red wine as we headed out to dinner.
 It was okay so on our way back to our hotel we decided to get a second bottle.
 The checkout chick in headscarf, asked me if I had finished the first bottle already.
 “No no this one is for tomorrow” I said.
 Headscarf smiled.

 Malacca’s long history is visible in the variety of places of worship from a Catholic church to a temple sponsored by Guinness and Tiger beer.
 Well that’s what it looked like anyway.
 The columns featured advertising for both beverages.